CryptoSingh1337/Ubuntu-Setup-Scripts/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your system for installing packages and performing some performance tweaks.

+### Scripts

+- **auto-package-installation** - This script will install all the package which are mentioned in packages.txt or it will fetch all the packages from [gist](https://gist.githubusercontent.com/CryptoSingh1337/d45723380f1e997d1955e983e3fde03b/raw/f30a2e692c2ac4487e5051e6e31209ee1eedf0cd/recommended-ubuntu-packages.txt).

+- **undervolt** - This script will undervolt the intel i-series CPUs using undervolt package and will create auto start script which will undervolt the CPU on startup.

+- **theme-installation** - This script will install the complete theme for XFCE and GNOME desktop environment.

 ### Prerequisites